cozy/cozy-stack/docs/jobs.md

 Jobs can be launched by three types of launchers:

-  - `@cron` to schedule recurring jobs, either periodic or scheduled at specific times
+  - `@cron` to schedule recurring jobs scheduled at specific times
-  - `@interval` to schedule jobs executed at a given fix interval
+  - `@interval` to schedule periodic jobs executed at a given fix interval
   - `@event` to launch a job after a change in the cozy

 These three launchers have specific syntaxes to describe when jobs should be scheduled.
 See below for more informations.